🌿 A Personal Message from Ya’Acov & Susannah 🌿

 Those words landed in us like a blessing and a responsibility.
 Because we need this kind of medicine now.
 Personally.
 Collectively.
 Spiritually.

-from susannah
+from susannah:

 Every year, I feel the call of the Long Dance in my bones — not as a duty, but as a sacred privilege.
 There’s something about the combination of physical intensity, deep listening, and collective devotion that never fails to strip off my defences and shake me awake into the prayer bowl of love which is this Long Dance.

 For me, the Long Dance is a reflection of love committed in action.
 It's a place to pray, to let go, to transmute, through the sweat, tears and laughter of our dance.
-But not only this, we ground those prayers in the action of fundraising, for the Fundacion Pachamama and all the other charities which dancers chose to support with their fund-raising efforts.
+But not only this, we ground those prayers in the action of fundraising, for the Fundacion Pachamama and all the other charities which dancers choose to support with their fund-raising efforts.
 This is part of what is so healing; we do not just dance for ourselves and each other, but for the world and for the charity we each are supporting.

 During the ceremony, I get to witness people come home to themselves — sometimes in the most unexpected, tender, or powerful ways.
 I get to watch strangers become kin.
 I see grief transmute into prayer, and exhaustion become surrender, and surrender become renewal.